 Marketing automation in the broad sense is a way of automating routine marketing tasks.

-Automation in a narrow sense is a system of actions to attract, retain and return users through personalized communication based on data collection and analysis.
+In a narrow sense, automation is a system of actions to attract, retain, and return users through personalized communication based on data collection and analysis.

 Let’s take a closer look.
 Automation works because the correct message is delivered to the right recipient at the right time.
 This is how it works.